Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 \section{Results for fixed $E_{/\Q}$ and $p$ as $\Fin$ varies}

-We are interested in answering the following related questions \begin{enumerate}[(a)] \item Is the truncated Euler characteristic $\chi_t(G, E[p^\infty])$ a $p$-adic unit? \item What can be said about the Akashi series $\Ak_{E/\Fin}$? \item Suppose $\rank_{\Z}E(\Q)=0$.
+We remind the readers that $E$ is defined over $\Q$ with good \emph{ordinary} reduction at $p$.
+This will be the standing assumption throughout this section.
+We are interested in answering the following related questions \begin{enumerate}[(a)] \item Is the truncated Euler characteristic $\chi_t(G, E,p)$ a $p$-adic unit? \item What can be said about the Akashi series $\Ak_{E/\Fin}$? \item Suppose $\rank_{\Z}E(\Q)=0$.
 When is the Selmer group $\Sel_{p^\infty}(E/\Fin)^\vee$ pseudonull as a $\Lambda(G)$-module?
 When is it equal to $0$? \item What can be said about the growth of $\op{rank}E(F_n)$ as $n\rightarrow \infty$? \end{enumerate} In this section, we make progress on such questions on average, which is to say that we fix the pair $(E,p)$ and let $\Fin$ vary over certain \textit{families of extensions}.
-As $\Fin$ varies over the family, the number field $F$ need not be fixed.
+As $\Fin$ varies over the family, the number field $F$ does not need to be fixed.
 Though there is no formal definition of a family of extensions we are aware of, the families we study are quite natural to consider.

+In \S\ref{Euler characteristic vary F Zp2}, we vary over all imaginary quadratic fields $F=\Q(\sqrt{-d})$ and consider the (unique) $\Zp^2$-extension $\Fin^{(d)}/F$.
+The main result in this section is Theorem~\ref{theorem varying imaginary quadratic} which provides equivalent criteria for the ($p$-adic) triviality of the $G$-Euler characteristic.
+This allows the formulation of Conjecture~\ref{conjecture vary Fin zp2}.
+A result on the variation of the Mordell--Weil rank growth is recorded in Corollary~\ref{MW cor vary F Zp2}.
+In \S\ref{sec:8.2}, we fix the field $F=\Q(\mu_p)$ and consider a family of false Tate curve extensions.
+In Theorem~\ref{thm: Hep-Gep density}, we study the question pertaining to how often the $G$-Euler characteristic is a $p$-adic unit.
+We study the variation of the $\Lambda(H)$-corank of the Selmer group and the growth of the Mordell--Weil ranks in \S\ref{rank questions for false Tate curve extensions}.
+In \S\ref{section 8-3}, we vary over non-CM elliptic curves $A_{/\Q}$ to obtain a family of $\GL_2(\Zp)$-extensions.
+Under some reasonable hypotheses, we show that the $\mathcal{G}_A$-Euler characteristic is a $p$-adic unit for infinitely many (but density 0) elliptic curves $A_{/\Q}$.
+In \S\ref{GA Ec Zp2 case}, we make some observations on the $\Lambda(H)$-coranks of Selmer groups.